 Venues for meetings of the Fire Authority and Committees are held at various locations across the Avon area and many are still affected by capacity limits, therefore we encourage members of the public not to attend meetings for the foreseeable future until the prevalence of COVID-19 has reduced.

 To continue to allow public access to meetings, all Fire Authority meetings will be filmed, and footage of those meetings will be uploaded to our YouTube site, as soon as possible after the meeting has taken place.
 Members of the public are still entitled to present a Public Access Statement (PAS), provided notice has been given to the Clerk at least two clear days before the meeting.
 That Public Access Statement will be read to the meeting by the Chair or Clerk.

 If members of the public wish to attend a Fire Authority meeting in person, they are asked to contact the Clerk in advance who can check that there is sufficient space in the meeting room, to ensure that social distancing can be observed.
 Members of the public will only be permitted to attend the part of the meeting where they present their Public Access Statement and will then be expected to leave the room to minimise numbers attending meetings.
 Any members of the public choosing to attend meetings do so entirely at their own personal risk.

 What is Avon Fire Authority?

-Our Fire Authority was established in 1996 after Avon County Council was abolished.
+The Fire Authority was established in 1996 after Avon County Council was abolished.
 This had previously provided the fire and rescue service in our area.
-Our Authority is sometimes referred to as the 'Combined Fire Authority' which reflects its legal status.
+The Fire Authority is sometimes referred to as the 'Combined Fire Authority' which reflects its legal status.